-County Assessment
+3. County Assessment

-If the needs of a pupil are still not being met by the school, indicated by slow progress from individual starting points, despite reasonable adjustments and support, the school may consider requesting for either Higher Needs Block Funding (short term funding) or Statutory Assessment (which could lead to an Education Health and Care Plan being issued).
-County will seek a range of advice before making a formal plan.
+If the needs of a pupil are still not being met by the school despite adjustments and support, the school may consider requesting for either Higher Needs Block Funding (short term funding) or Statutory Assessment (EHCNA which could lead to an Education Health and Care Plan being issued).

-The needs of the pupil are considered to be paramount in this and the school must prove that the child is already getting a high level of support per week, not making progress and/or being at a very low level of attainment.
-This assessment will help to determine the level of support that County are able to supply on top of the existing 13.5 hours provided by the school.
+The needs of the child are considered to be paramount in this and the school must prove that the child is already getting a high level of support per week, not making progress and/or being at a very low level of attainment.
+Schools provide evidence of support and impact over time and County panels consider the request and make the decision about whether to assess or not.
+If they agree to assess then County will commission a range of professionals to carry out assessments and produce a report.
+This assessment will help to determine whether an EHCP is required and, if it is, the level of support that County will provide on top of the existing 13.5 hours provided by the school.

-In some cases, an EHCP can be issued that does not include any additional hours of support; it will outline the child's needs, targets and additional external support.
+In some rare cases an EHCP may be issued that does not include any additional hours of support; it will outline the child's needs, set targets and indicate any additional external support, but it won't provide any additional funding.